Baby your baby with a loving touch - Massage has been shown to have many

 benefits to babies.
 It increases bonding with loved ones and is relaxing.

-baby the right temperature is important for comfort and health.
+your baby the right temperature is important for comfort and health.

 Baby's crying may peak at month two, then lessen - Babies often cry